 Why Total Cost Can Vary

-Program selection, Surrogate insurance, embryo readiness, egg donation needs, legal requirements, and medical variables all influence the final financial picture.
-That is why real planning matters more than relying on generic national averages alone.
+Program selection, Surrogate compensation, Surrogate insurance, embryo readiness, egg donation needs, clinic requirements, legal requirements, medical variables, escrow funding, newborn medical expenses, multiples, and special circumstances can all influence the final financial picture.
+That is why current program guidance and realistic financial planning matter more than relying on generic national averages alone.

 Visit FAQ Center